In this blog, we will discuss the costs associated with abusing drugs and how employers, like you, can stop losing money.

 The study showed that drug testing decreases turnover rates; 16% of businesses reported a decrease in employee turnover rates following the implementation of a drug testing program.

 uVera Diagnostics is a drug testing company, working with companies and organizations to reduce costs associated with drug abuse.
-Our CR3 drug testing cup is CLIA approved, and an easy-to-use mess-free way to drug test.
+Our CR3 drug test cup is CLIA approved, and an easy-to-use mess-free way to drug test.
 Click here to browse drug tests.
 Click here to learn more about implementing a drug testing program.
-Need assistance?
-Give us a call toll free at 1-866-242-5930.

 * U.S. Department of Labor